SLaDe: A Portable Small Language Model Decompiler for Optimized Assembly: Introduction

 \section{Introduction}

-Decompilation is the automatic lifting of machine-readable assembler to higher-level, human-readable source code~\cite{cifuentes1995decompilation}.
+Decompilation is the automatic lifting of assembly instructions to higher-level, human-readable source code~\cite{cifuentes1995decompilation}.
 Decompilation enables the porting of legacy programs to new hardware \cite{stitt2008binary}, and the detection of malware for security protection \cite{Hosseini2022}.
 50 years of decompilation research~\cite{housel1973study} has resulted in a number of commercial~\cite{retdec} and open-source tools~\cite{ghidra}, which represent many years of engineering effort~\cite{DBLP:journals/corr/abs-1905-08325}.

 Although well-studied, decompilers